Jacobsgames/Jacobsgames/README.md

 - 👋 Hi, I’m @Jacobsgames
-- 👀 I’m interested in Game Dev, programming and synths
+- 👀 I’m interested in Game Dev, Programming and Synths
 - 📫 How to reach me : thejacobholland@gmail.com